kovidgoyal/calibre/manual/regexp_quick_reference.rst

 ``(?![^<>{}]*[>}])``

-Placed at the end of the pattern prevents to select within a tag or a style embedded in the file.
+Placed at the end of the pattern prevents selecting within a tag or a style embedded in the file.

 Whenever possible, it is always better to "anchor" the lookarounds, to reduce the number of steps necessary to obtain the result.